Roger-random/SGVHAK_Rover/README.md

 The HTML/CSS/JavaScript files in this project present the user interface for driving this rover.
 The HTML menu system is centralized in `menu.py` and the root menu is in `index.html`.
 The flexibility of HTML allows quick experimentation for different methods to present a rover user interface to the user.
 Several experimental UI are included and they all use the common `move_velocity_radius` API of `roverchassis.py`.

+Configurations and Modifications
+---
+**Physical Geometry**
+`roverchassis.py` requires knowing the physical layout of rover's wheels in order to properly calculate velocity and angle.
+Physical layout is described by specifying each wheel's (x,y) coordinate inside `config_roverchassis.json`.
+The coordinate system used is: Looking down on the rover from above, the front of the rover is the +Y axis and the right side of the rover is the +X axis.
+The center of the rover is the origin.
+The example length values in the repository are in inches, but any unit (either metric or imperial) may be used as long as they are used consistently.
+Since `roverchassis.py` calculations are made on their relative ratios.

+**Wheel Control**
+Aside from physical geometry, `config_roverchassis.json` also specifies two motor controlls for each wheel.
+One for the rolling travel motion, and the other for steering control.
+* A freely rolling, undriven wheel will have `null` as its rolling control.
+* A wheel that has no steering motor will have `null` as its steering control.
+* It is valid to have a wheel that has `null` for both values.
+For example, a caster wheel.

+**RoboClaw Parameters**
+When RoboClaw controller is used, relevant parameters must be present in `config_roboclaw.json`.
+See Ion Motion Control's RoboClaw documentation for details.
+* Connection parameters: serial port, baudrate, etc.
+* Velocity PID values must be present if RoboClaw is controlling any rolling travel motors.
+* Position PID values must be present if RoboClaw is controlling any steering motors.

+**Adafruit Servo HAT Parameters**
+When Adafruit PWM HAT is used, relevant parameters must be present in `config_adafruit_servo.json`.
+* Connection parameters: I2C address, I2C bus, PWM frequency.
+* The following parameter for each of 16 servo addresses:
+  * PWM value for center position.
+  * Maximum travel range, expressed in degrees off center.
+  * PWM value for the maximum positive travel.
+(Minimum is assumed symmetric and will be calculated from other parameters.)

+**UI Replacement**
+The web-based UI (HTML/CSS/JavaScript served by Flask) can be completely replaced by another system if desired.
+One example is to use a gaming controller communicating over Bluetooth.
+This Bluetooth communication module can call `move_velocity_radius` API on `roverchassis.py` to utilize all the same code calculating velocity/angle and sending them to the motor controllers.

+**Additional Motor Controllers**
+Other motor control classes may be added as peers of `roboclaw_wrapper.py` and `adafruit_servo_wrapper.py`.
+The new motor control module must be initialized in `roverchassis.py` method `init_motorcontrollers()`.
+Then its name may be used in `config_roverchassis.json` to specify its usage as wheel rolling or steering control.